Geotechnical Assessment

 Smaller Subdivisions

-For smaller subdivisions in this area the Council is not going to require, in the first instance (there may be some special circumstances that result in the need for some geotechnical investigations), geotechnical investigation reports for the smaller subdivision consent applications from 1 August 2013.
+For smaller subdivisions in this overlay the Council is not going to require, in the first instance (there may be some special circumstances that result in the need for some geotechnical investigations), geotechnical investigation reports for the smaller subdivision consent applications from 1 August 2013.

 Larger Subdivisions